AdobeDocs/analytics-2.0-apis/src/pages/guides/endpoints/reports/recurring.md

 Although schedule definitions vary across schedulers, most schedulers invoke the same script logic on a configured schedule.

-If using Cron, you can schedule to run the script daily at 08:00 with the following line to your crontab (`crontab -e`):
+In the following example schedule definition, Cron is used to run the script daily at 08:00.

+After opening your crontab file with the `crontab -e` command, type:

 ```
 0 8 * * * /usr/bin/python3 /opt/scripts/analytics_report.py >> /var/log/analytics_report.log 2>&1
 ```

+Example note: The `0 8 * * *` prefix is cron's schedule syntax.
+The five fields are minute, hour, day of month, month, and day of week;  `0 8` means 8:00, and each `*` means "every," so this runs at 08:00 every day.

 ### Error handling

 - Call `raise_for_status()` after each request to surface non-2xx responses as exceptions.
 Log the full response body.
 The Analytics API typically includes a `message` field with a specific error description.

 - Implement a retry with exponential backoff for transient errors (`429`, `500`, `503`).

 - A `400` on the report request often indicates a misconfigured `rsid` or a report suite without timezone configuration.
 See [Date range formulas](#date-range-formulas) for timezone requirements.

-## Loading the response into pipeline
+## Loading the response

+In some cases, such as using the response for a slack alert or agentic readiness,

 The report response is a JSON object.
 Each entry in the `rows` array represents one dimension value--for `variables/daterangeday`, one entry per day.
 The `data` array in each row contains metric values in the same order as `columns.columnIds`.